Wayne Parnell: Franchise Twenty20 cricket

 Parnell was bought the Delhi Daredevils in auction for the 2010 Indian Premier League (IPL), after they outbid the Deccan Chargers for his services.
 He was signed for a price that far exceeded his reserve price set at the start of the auction, becoming the third highest paid South African cricketer in the tournament but did not appear in any matches for Delhi during the season.

 Parnell went on to play for Pune Warriors in the IPL from 2011 to 2013 before returning to Delhi to play for the Daredevils during the 2014 season.
 Whilst a Pune player he was one of 90 people detained by police after a rave party he was attending in a Mumbai suburb was raided in 2012.
 Parnell subsequently appeared in court and was bailed on drugs related charges.
-A further procedural court appearance took place whilst Parnell was in the South African squad for the 2014 World T20 competition which took place in India.
+A further procedural court appearance took place whilst Parnell was in the South African squad for the 2014 World T20 competition which took place in Bangladesh.
 Parnell claimed he was innocent of any drug taking.

-During the 2016 Caribbean Premier League Parnell played for the Barbados Tridents.

-On 3 June 2018, Parnell was selected to play for the Edmonton Royals in the players' draft for the inaugural edition of the Global T20 Canada tournament.
+During the 2016 Caribbean Premier League Parnell played for Barbados Tridents.
+In June 2018, he was selected to play for Edmonton Royals in the players' draft for the inaugural edition of the Global T20 Canada tournament.
 He was the joint-leading wicket-taker in the tournament for the Edmonton Royals, with six dismissals in six matches.

 In September 2018, Parnell was named in Kabul's squad in the first edition of the Afghanistan Premier League tournament.
-He was the leading wicket-taker for Kabul Zwanan in the tournament, with thirteen dismissals in ten matches.
+He was the leading wicket-taker for the team in the tournament, with 13 dismissals in ten matches.

+In April 2023 Royal Challengers Bangalore signed Parnell as a replacement for Reece Topley in the 2023 Indian Premier League.